CU-SRL/SRL_cFS/apps/max7502_v2/README.md

 ## Known issues

-As a sample application, extensive testing is not performed prior to release and only minimal functionality is included.
+As a max7502_v2 application, extensive testing is not performed prior to release and only minimal functionality is included.
 Note discrepancies likely exist between this application and the example detailed in the application developer guide.

 ## Getting Help